 Lois received her bachelor's degree in Early Childhood and Elementary Education and a master's in Special Education.
 She taught children with visual impairments for 32 years with the School District of Philadelphia.
 More recently, after receiving a master's in Social Work from the University of Pennsylvania and a certificate in Jewish communal services from Gratz, she was the Social Worker for the Pediatric Stroke Program at CHOP.
 In 2014, she received her Doctorate in Clinical Social Work from Penn.
 Lois has worked at ECP on and off for the past 20 years.
 She is thrilled to be the teacher for the Bonim class this year.

 Jackie graduated from Penn State with a B.S. in Elementary and Kindergarten Education.
 She also attended West Chester University where she received a Master’s in Education.
 Jackie, her husband Michael, and two daughters live in Upper Dublin, PA.
 Jackie has been teaching young children (pre-k, kindergarten, first, and second grades) for over 20 years in public, private, and synagogue settings.
 She is very excited to be joining the ECP program and looks forward to a wonderful year!

 Sari began working with children as a camp counselor at Ramah in the Poconos after spending most of her childhood as a camper there.
 Sari has been working at the ECP for over a year and brings a love of children, music, and Judaism with her each day.
 Her favorite teaching moments are watching the children paint, dance, and sing, and being a part of their growth.
 Her favorite children’s book is When I Was Little by Jamie Lee Curtis.
 Outside of ECP, Sari enjoys traveling and cooking.

-Carol Bailey joined the staff of the Early Childhood Program in 2003 and currently works as an assistant in one of our infant-toddler classrooms.
+Carol Bailey joined the staff of the Early Childhood Program in 2003 and currently works as an assistant in our infant classroom.
 She was born in Trinidad and Tobago and has lived in Philadelphia since 1990.
-Carol loves children and, before coming to Germantown Jewish Centre, she worked as a nanny.
-In her free time, she likes to read, listen to music and have fun with her family.
+Carol loves children.
+Before coming to the Early Childhood Program, she worked as a nanny.
+In her free time, she likes to read, listen to music, and have fun with her family.